 |---|

-Dr. Alexandra Pietraszkiewicz's medical specialty is glaucoma and neuro-ophthalmology.
-Her areas of expertise consist of diabetes, glaucoma, and surgical procedures.
-After completing medical school at the University of Connecticut School of Medicine, she performed her residency at Sinai Hospital of Baltimore.
-Dr. Pietraszkiewicz has received the following distinctions: Inpatient Resident of the Month, Sinai Hospital; Professional Honors in Scholarship, UConn School of Medicine; and Outstanding Research Award, UConn School of Medicine.
-Dr. Pietraszkiewicz is professionally affiliated with Charlotte Eye Ear Nose and Throat Associates.
+Dr. Alexandra Pietraszkiewicz practices glaucoma and neuro-ophthalmology.
+Her average rating from her patients is 5.0 stars (out of 5).
+Her clinical interests include diabetes, glaucoma, and surgical procedures.
+Dr. Pietraszkiewicz is affiliated with Charlotte Eye Ear Nose and Throat Associates.
+She attended medical school at the University of Connecticut School of Medicine.
+Dr. Pietraszkiewicz's residency was performed at Sinai Hospital of Baltimore.
+Awards and/or distinctions she has received include Inpatient Resident of the Month, Sinai Hospital; Professional Honors in Scholarship, UConn School of Medicine; and Outstanding Research Award, UConn School of Medicine.